kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 to respect Node.JS conventions for packaging with executables dependencies, unit tests and then introduce the use of external libraries.

-## Transpiling
+## ExpressJS & Transpiling

+The course will introduce Node.JS frameworks and focus on ExpressJS to write a web application that exposes REST services and renders HTML pages.

 The language used across the course such as JavaScript, CSS, HTML can be written in alternative syntaxes.
 The rest of the course will present and use TypeScript, Jade, Stylus and friends.

-## ExpressJS & Storage
+##  Storage

-The course will introduce Node.JS frameworks and focus on ExpressJS to write a web application that exposes REST services and renders HTML pages.

-In the second part we'll choose a database (LevelDB) and write the storage API to manage it and interact with it.
+We will choose a database (LevelDB) and write the storage API to manage it and interact with it.
+This class is also the beginning point for the final project.

+## Unit Testing & Middlewares

 The writing process will be driven by unit tests.

-This class is also the beginning point for the final project

-## ExpressJS & Middlewares

 We'll learn how to use ExpressJS' middlewares, first with existing libraries and then by writing our own middlewares for authentication.